awmartin/yuzu/docs/Reference.md

 * `category`
 A category filter, showing pages that only have this category.
 * `page`
 To control which page to render, such as only the first page, use this field.
-If not present, wren will attempt to paginate the _first_ catalog found in a page without this flag.
+If not present, yuzu will attempt to paginate the _first_ catalog found in a page without this flag.

 ## Images